 3. Solar energy means compromising modern conveniences – You really cannot make this stuff up!
-Solar energy can be used to compliment power from the grid provider or you can install a solar energy system that will power everything in your house.
-That means solar energy can power your washers, dryers, fridges, televisions, computers and everything else in the modern day home.
+Solar energy can be used to complement power from the grid provider or you can install a solar energy system that will power everything in your house.
+That means solar energy can power your washers, dryers, fridges, televisions, computers and everything else in the modern-day home.
 Seriously, talk to your solar provider and get the facts.

 5. Solar systems are ugly and bulky – Somebody has their eyes closed.
 Today’s solar energy panel systems are sleek, seamless and sharp.
 Rooftop systems can be combined with slate, metal, fiber-cement and asphalt roofing.
 It’s a winning look!

 6. Few states offer financial incentives – Are you serious?
 States want you to invest in solar.
 The Database of State Incentives for Renewable Energy reports that 48 states have solar/renewable energy incentives that can be added to the 30% federal investment tax credit!